A gold IRA (Individual Retirement Account) is a special account that allows approved gold to be held within a portfolio as a retirement investment.

 Any gold added to an IRA must meet IRS standards in order to be included in the investment portfolio.
 Here are the requirements that are generally needed in order for the IRS to approve the gold to be held in the IRA:

-These are gold coins that can be included in your IRA:
+These are gold coins that can be included in your self-directed IRA:

 - Proof and non-proof coins must be 99.5% pure.